hejsan/WeasySign/README.rst

 -------------
 Documentation
 -------------
-WeasySign makes use of WeasyPrints' finisher hook.
+WeasySign makes use of WeasyPrint's finisher hook.
 WeasyPrint allows users to pass a finishing function to Document.write_pdf() for post-processing of the PDF file.